Photo: Diliff / Wikimedia Commons

 The Essential Experience

-Hong Kong has the finest dim sum culture in the world — the extraordinary yum cha (the extraordinary “drink tea” tradition — the most important communal meal ritual in Cantonese culture, the extraordinary Sunday morning dim sum service (the most festive Sunday morning ritual in the world), and the extraordinary variety:
+Hong Kong has one of the world’s great dim sum cultures, built around yum cha — the “drink tea” tradition that remains the most important communal meal ritual in Cantonese culture, with Sunday morning service as its most festive expression.
+The variety on offer:

 FAQ

 Is Hong Kong safe?
-Hong Kong remains one of the safest major cities in the world for visitors — the extraordinary low violent crime rate, the extraordinary transport safety (the extraordinary MTR system — the most punctual metro in the world, 99.9%+ on-time rate), and the extraordinary food safety standards make Hong Kong consistently ranked among the safest Asian cities for international visitors.
+Hong Kong remains one of the safest major cities in the world for visitors — violent crime is rare, the MTR system runs with a 99.9%+ on-time rate, and food safety standards are consistently high, keeping the city near the top of safety rankings for Asian destinations.

 What is the MTR unlimited travel pass?
-The MTR Tourist Day Pass (HK$65 for unlimited MTR travel for one day) and the extraordinary Octopus Card (the extraordinary stored-value card used on all Hong Kong transport — MTR, bus, ferry, and even 7-Eleven and McDonald’s — the most comprehensive multi-transport payment card in the world) are the finest transport options for visitors.
+The MTR Tourist Day Pass (HK$65 for unlimited travel in one day) and the Octopus Card — a stored-value card accepted across MTR, bus, ferry, and even 7-Eleven and McDonald’s — are the two best transport options for visitors.